abufahimkhan/BIQR/README.md

 and accuracy in law enforcement agencies.
 It does this by utilizing real-time database integration and state-of-the-art Optical Character Recognition (OCR) technology.
+Our proposed system is a secure, efficient, and eco-friendly process for verifying vehicle documents.
+With real-time access to vehicle information and documents, law enforcement officers can quickly and accurately identify vehicles that violate traffic regulations, while drivers can enjoy a hassle-free and streamlined experience.
+This system not only improves efficiency and accuracy but also supports sustainable development goals by reducing paper usage and wastage.
+We aim to
+1. Verify a vehicle's papers in a less time-consuming process.
+2. Provide a hassle-free driving experience.
+3. Design and develop a user-friendly, efficient, and secure system.

+15
+4. Prevent on-road corruption during the vehicle's paper verification process.
+5. Reduce the risk of fraud and forgery.
+6. Provide real-time access to vehicle information and documents traffic policeman parties.
+7. Reduce the administrative burden with paper-based document verification processes.

 The BIQR mobile app has developed into a powerful tool capable of automating the verification of driver documents, car registrations, insurance papers, and other